5 Facts About The TRS-80:

 Small companies were the major target market, followed by educators, consumers, and hobbyists; despite its hobbyist client base, the company’s primary target market was small enterprises.
 Even though the press presentation was overshadowed by a terrorist explosion elsewhere in the city, the computer gained far more attention at Boston University’s Personal Computer Fair two days later.
 It further on went and sold 100,000+ units (As of October 1979)

 The TRS-80 Model I with an expansion unit and a floppy disk

 So, what made the TRS-80 such a market hit?

 1. The price.
-TRS-80 was announced at 399 USD, or 599 with a 12″ monitor and a Radio Shack tape recorder as data cassette storage, while its direct rivals, like Commodore PET was announced at 795 USD, and Apple II was announced at 1298 USD.
+TRS-80 was announced at 399 USD, or 599, with a 12″ monitor and a Radio Shack tape recorder as data cassette storage, while its direct rivals, like Commodore PET, were announced at 795 USD, and Apple II was announced at 1298 USD.

 3. TRS-80 was a technically sound machine.
-It featured a Zilog Z80 processor clocked at 1.77 MHz, 4 KB of RAM, Cassette I/O and video ports, 12-inch monochrome monitor (64 X 16 text), operating system was BASIC in ROM.
+It featured a Zilog Z80 processor clocked at 1.77 MHz, 4 KB of RAM, Cassette I/O and video ports, a 12-inch monochrome monitor (64 X 16 text), and the operating system was BASIC in ROM.

 The serious users eventually purchased the $299 Expansion Interface (see the attractive external module which sits under the monitor), which offered many improvements over the basic TRS-80 like: Printer port; Floppy disk controller (up to 4 drives); Expansion port; Optional serial port; Up to 32K additional RAM; Two tape drive connectors; Signals for a real-time clock.

 - Simon Electronic Brain Explained — Everything You Need To Know

 - Xerox Notetaker Guide: History, Origin, and More